mcneel/developer.rhino3d.com/content/en/guides/grasshopper/csharp-essentials/2-csharp-basics/index.md

 </table>

-As you can see from the table, whether the parameter is passed as a copy (by value) or as a reference (by reference), is mostly relevant to **value-type** variables such as **int**, **double**, **bool**, etc. If you need to pass a **reference-type** such as objects and lists, and you do not wish the function to change your original data (act as though the variable is passed by value), then you need to duplicate your data before passing it.
+As you can see from the table, whether the parameter is passed as a copy (by value) or as a direct link (by reference), it's mostly relevant to **value-type** variables such as **int**, **double**, **bool**, etc. If you need to pass a **reference-type** such as objects and lists, and you do not wish the function to change your original data (act as though the variable is passed by value), then you need to duplicate your data before passing it.
 All input values to the GH **RunScript** function (the main function in the scripting component) are duplicated before being used inside the component so that input data is not affected.

-Let’s expand the **IsPrimeNumber** function to return all the numbers that the input is divisible by.
-We can pass a list of numbers to be set inside the function (**List** is a reference type).
-Notice it will not matter if you pass the list with the **ref** keyword or not.
+Let’s expand the **IsPrimeNumber** function to return all numbers each input is divisible by.
+We can pass a list of numbers to be processed inside the function (**List** is a reference type).
+Notice it does not matter if you pass the list with the **ref** keyword.
 In both cases, the caller changes the original data inside the function.

 ```C#
 private void RunScript(int num, ref object IsPrime, ref object Factors)